gammu/gammu/docs/manual/utils/gammu-config.rst

 Description
 -----------

-Script to help configuring gammu.
+Script to help configuring :ref:`gammu`.

 This program follows the usual GNU command line syntax, with long options starting with two dashes (``-``).
 A summary of options is included below.